kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

     - (c) Hybrid cloud workflows using data generated by on-premises applications for processing by AWS services such as machine learning, big data analytics or serverless functions.
   - File Gateway volumes retain a copy of frequently accessed data subsets locally.
 - **[Volumes Gateway](https://aws.amazon.com/storagegateway/volume/)** (iSCSI): The volume gateway provides block storage to your applications using the [iSCSI protocol](https://en.wikipedia.org/wiki/ISCSI).
 Data on the volumes is stored in Amazon S3.
 To access your iSCSI volumes in AWS, you can take EBS snapshots which can be used to create EBS volumes.
 The snapshots capture the incremental changes to save space.
   - **Stored Volumes**: store files on premise, back up to AWS.
+    - All data is backed up to S3 **asynchronously when a stored volume is used**.
+This ensures that no lag is incurred by clients that interact with the stored volumes on-site.
   - **Cached Volumes**: only store recently accessed data on premise, back up everything else to AWS.
 Helps minimize the need to scale at the local data center, while still providing low latency to frequently accessed data.
   - **Tape Gateway** (VTL): The tape gateway provides your backup application with an iSCSI virtual tape library (VTL) interface, consisting of a virtual media changer, virtual tape drives, and virtual tapes.
 Virtual tape data is stored in Amazon S3 or can be archived to Amazon Glacier.

 ### General - Snowball